garbados/a_dragon_appears/dod.md

 Wizards like Merlin evoke through mere will phenomena which confound natural law.
 This is supernatural magic.

-Supernatural magic is based on traits denoted as primarily magical. magical traits are useless for anything except magic and related pursuits (ex: impressing people with magic).
+Supernatural magic is based on traits denoted as primarily magical.
+Magical traits are useless for anything except magic and related pursuits (ex: impressing people with magic).
 In general, denote magical traits as "[purview] Magic".

 Casting spells means contesting the spell's difficulty, like so: